-- 1 Contact your medical provider's office.
-If possible, schedule an in-person appointment with the provider's billing office.
+- Contact your medical provider's office.
+If possible, schedule an in-person appointment with the 1 provider's billing office.
 Call if you can't meet in-person.
-Be polite when you explain the issue. - 2 Take notes and keep records of each call you make, dates, who you talked to, and a summary of what was said and the reference number. - 3 Call your insurance company to tell them about the error and request a correction. - If the bill does not get adjusted: - A. Pay the part of the bill that is correct. - B. Consider negotiating a payment plan or settlement amount with the provider in writing (See How to Work Out a Plan to Pay Your Medical Bills) or asking about any available financial assistance to help offset out-of-pocket costs (See Paying Your Bill and Getting Financial Assistance). - 5 Check your credit report to find out if the entire bill, with errors, affects your credit score.
+Be polite when you explain the issue. - Take notes and keep records of each call you make, dates, who you talked to, and a summary of what was said and the reference number.

+Call your insurance company to tell them about the error and request a correction.

+- A. Pay the part of the bill that is correct. - B. Consider negotiating a payment plan or settlement amount with the provider in writing (See How to Work Out a Plan to Pay Your Medical Bills) or asking about any available financial assistance to help offset out-of-pocket costs (See Paying Your Bill and Getting Financial Assistance).

+Check your credit report to find out if the entire bill, with errors, affects your credit score.
 See Medical Debt and Your Credit Report.